Skip to content

 Reward catalog curation uses agentic AI to surface the most relevant reward options to each member at the point of redemption — rather than presenting all members with the same catalog in the same order.
 The system learns from redemption history, point balance, behavioral preferences, and peer-group patterns to predict which catalog items each member is most likely to find valuable and actionable.

-The practical impact is a reduction in the redemption friction identified in Brief 01's loyalty perception gap analysis.
+The practical impact is a reduction in redemption friction.
 When the most relevant rewards are surfaced first — rather than buried in a catalog that members must browse — redemption rates increase and the perception of catalog quality improves without requiring catalog expansion.
-The system is not adding value; it is revealing value that already exists but was being hidden by poor presentation logic.
+The Signia Aspire B2B loyalty program redesign identified cumbersome redemption as a primary disengagement driver — in part because members couldn't efficiently find relevant rewards in the catalog.
+AI-driven catalog curation addresses exactly this problem: the system is not adding catalog value, it is revealing value that already exists but was being obscured by generic catalog ordering.

 Use Case 6: Fraud Detection and Anomaly Flagging